Skip to main menu Skip to content

 Certification Process

 You must be certified by Mental Health First Aid (MHFA) USA to teach any Mental Health First Aid course.
-Certification is achieved through a 3-day interactive training.
-Only individuals – not organizations – can receive Instructor certification.
+Applicants to an Adult or Youth MHFA Instructor training course must first hold an active First Aider certification in that curriculum.
+MHFA Instructor Certification is achieved through 2 hours of self-paced pre-work, a 3-day interactive training and 1 hour of self-paced post-work.
+Only individuals — not organizations — can receive Instructor certification.

 Mental Health First Aid Instructor trainings may be public or private.
 Large groups (six or more Instructor candidates) can arrange for private, onsite training.
 Public and private courses provide access to the same training, certification and resources.